The ALTER TABLE statement modifies table structure, columns, and properties. Changes to a parent table automatically propagate to its child tables.

 -

-Only the table owner can delete columns.
-If your database uses the simple permission model, you must have the permissions of the developer user group.
+Only the table owner can drop a column.
+If your database uses the Simple Permission Model (SPM), you must be a member of the developer user group.

 -